How much does it cost to clean air ducts?Get a free quote now

 Keeping your air ducts clean is essential for two reasons:

-2. For your health - Breathing in air from clogged or unclean ducts isn’t healthy (just think about all the dust, dead skin cells, animal hair and gunk!)
+- For your health - Breathing in the air from clogged or unclean ducts isn’t healthy (just think about all the dust, dead skin cells, animal hair and gunk!)

 How do I know if my air ducts need to be cleaned?

 It can be tricky to know the condition of your air ducts because they’re located out of sight (and out of mind!).
 That’s why it’s a good idea to get your system maintained by a professional regularly who will stay on top of cleaning your air ducts, vents, and filters.
+This can help keep the cost to clean central air ducts next time lower.
 But if it’s been a few years between cleans, you might notice the following symptoms:

 Allergy symptoms when you switch on your heating/cooling systems